 7. Report annually on the operation of this Student Code to the Vice President of Student Affairs and the Provost.
-8. Review the due process provisions of this Code every three years and make recommendations for revisions as needed to the Vice President of Student Affairs and the Provost.
+8. Review the due process provisions of this Code every three (3) years and make recommendations for revisions as needed to the Vice President of Student Affairs and the Provost.

-K .
-Faculty Member – a professionally trained individual holding academic rank or title whose primary function is that of instruction.
+H. Faculty Member – an individual holding academic rank or title as defined in PPM 8-6.

-L. Formal Hearing - a forum provided by the University in which a charge is presented, information taken, findings and conclusions entered, and sanctions possibly imposed by a hearing committee as described above.

-M. Formal Hearing Committee - a committee appointed by a dean or a vice president which reviews charges brought against members of the University community under the jurisdiction identified above.
-The committee is composed of five members of the University community, two of whom must be students as described above.
-Two alternates will also be identified, including one student.
-Members shall serve for a term of one year and may be reappointed to consecutive or nonconsecutive terms.
-No hearing committee shall conduct hearings until appropriate orientation has been received from the Due Process Officer.
-When the context so requires, "hearing committee" shall refer to the chair acting alone in the capacity of an individual hearing officer.

-N. Formal Hearing Committee Chair - an individual member of a hearing committee designated by a dean or vice president to be responsible for the proper functioning of the committee.
-Following orientation provided by the Due Process Officer, this individual shall be responsible for conducting the hearing process, which includes receiving the charge, conducting the pre-hearing conference, conducting the hearing, keeping records and minutes, and notifying the respondent, the complainant, and the Due Process Officer of the hearing committee's decision.
-In appropriate cases when the parties waive their right to a hearing by the full committee, this individual may perform all of the functions of the hearing committee as if a full committee were present.

-O. Informal Meeting - a conference between a respondent and complainant to attempt resolution of the complaint.

-P. Legal Counsel – University Counsel or the lawyer assigned to the University by the Attorney General's Office.
+I. Legal Counsel – University Counsel or the lawyer assigned to the University by the Attorney General's Office.
 The Legal Counsel will serve as a representative of the University to provide advice at any stage of the due process procedure to the Due Process Officer.
 It should be recognized by all parties, however, that in this assignment the University Legal Counsel serves to protect the interests of the University.
-Q. Organization - refers to any group of individuals who have complied with the formal requirements of registration for a University organization at Weber State University.
+J. Organization - refers to any group of individuals who have complied with the formal requirements of registration for a University organization at Weber State University.